Frosthaven/cyberpunk-ff06b5-research/docs/Research/Around The City/research-ink.md

   title screen and many other places.
 I look at those in more detail under the [V as Code Injection](../theory-broken-time) research.

+In addition, there are capital case or bold print.
+Extracting only the emphasized words, we get the following:

+> SOUL INSERTED.
+HUNTING. animal.
+BLOOD

 ### Side

 ```